bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 ## Enterprise Billing
 ---

->  Out of the box Databricks usage dashboard to be tested at workspace level

 Large organisations typically need to track and allocate costs to organisational units, cost centres, projects, teams and individuals.

-Here is where the Business Architecture of the organisation, domain topology, infrastructure topology (such as workspace delegations) and features of the chosen platform (i.e. Databricks) must to align.
+Here is where the Business Architecture of the organisation, domain topology, infrastructure topology (such as workspace delegations) and features of the chosen platform must to align.

 Recommendations here align with the following Domain topology: